 Does the school feel cared for?

 We are constantly looking for ways to keep the learning environment, both indoors and outside, as good as possible.
 We ask all stakeholders, parents, pupils and staff to do their best to keep the school looking clean and orderly.
-Over the past 6 years we have raised large amounts of money, through our PTFA and other charitable bids, to improve key areas of the school.
-These include a full refurbishment of our swimming pool; the development of a music room; the refurbishment of our Rainbow Room (kitchen/nurture space); the provision of new climbing equipment in the Nursery; the full refurbishment of our Reception outdoor space and the creation of an outdoor learning space for Year 1.
-Our PTFA are currently raising funds to install a new lighting system for our stage.
+Over the years we have raised large amounts of money, through our PTFA and other charitable bids, to improve key areas of the school.
+These include a full refurbishment of our swimming pool; the development of a music room; the refurbishment of our Rainbow Room (kitchen/nurture space); new stage lighting system in the hall; the provision of new climbing equipment in the Nursery; the full refurbishment of our Reception outdoor space and the creation of an outdoor learning space for Year 1.

 How long has the head teacher and other staff been there for and what is the vision for the school?

-Our headteacher, Mrs Murphy, has been with us since 2001.
-In addition, our Inclusion Leader/SENCO Mrs Singleton has been with us since 2005; our assistant head, Mrs Grant, since 2013 and Mrs Wilson our School Business Manager, since 2016.
+Our Headteacher, Mrs Murphy, has been with us since 2001 and Headteacher since September 2022.
+In addition, our Inclusion Leader/SENCO Mrs Singleton has been with us since 2005; our Assistant Head, Mrs Grant, since 2013 and Mrs Wilson our School Business Manager, since 2016.
 This continuity of leadership has allowed us to slowly and solidly build on our Vision: ‘to provide an education that nurtures and inspires our children to achieve without limits; develop and grow in all aspects of our Faith ID and courageously embrace the world we live in.
 As a community made in God's image we choose to be Bold, Bright and Beautiful.’

 How does the school communicate with parents and involve them in the life of the school?